-The Callisto Protocol Release Date: Trailer, Gameplay, and Details
+The Callisto Protocol Release Date - Trailer, Gameplay, and Details

-The Callisto Protocol scared everyone with its gameplay preview showed in the PlayStation State of Play 2022.
-The brutality of the game further maded an impression during its gamescom 2022 reveal.
+The Callisto Protocol scared everyone with its gameplay preview shown in the PlayStation State of Play 2022.
+The brutality of the game further made an impression during its Gamescom 2022 reveal.

 The Callisto Protocol Release Date: December 2, 2022

-The gamescom ONL 2022 trailer showed more in-game footage, featuring its gruesome gameplay.
+The Gamescom ONL 2022 trailer showed more in-game footage, featuring its gruesome gameplay.

 The Callisto Protocol Gameplay